jdalfons/LogRegSISEM2/contribute/contribute.md

 Thank you for considering contributing to this project!
 Here are the steps to get started:

+## Commands and recommendations
+To know more about commands to use and how to manage files in RStudio for this project, please check [contribution recommendations](https://gist.github.com/jdalfons/dac5e3a28a1611729bcbd2bb796323d2#file-manual-rpackages-manage-md).

 ## Fork the Repository

 1. Navigate to the repository on GitHub.